yancyribbens/rwot8-barcelona/topics-and-advance-readings/did-fee-market-using-micropayments.md

 known to anyone, and a private key known only by the identifier owner (or trusted interface).
-This public key can reference one or more outputs which point to an external resource under control of an individual.
+This public key can reference one or more outputs which point to an external resource under the control of an individual.
 Example outputs could be, a trusted website, the IP address of their own personal computer or an IPFS address.
 If the identifier owner loses control of the end-point their DID points to, the user's private key can be used to revoke the DID.
-Furthermore, if the identity owner loses the private key, decentralized key recovery systmes such as shamir secret sharing are possible.
+Furthermore, if the identity owner loses the private key, decentralized key recovery systems using Shamir secret sharing are possible.

 Developing a fee market
 =======================

-Microtransactions, for example the lightning network, allow paywalls to be constructed, which reveal information in exchange for small amounts of currency.
+Microtransactions, for example, the lightning network, allow paywalls to be constructed, which reveal information in exchange for small amounts of currency.
 Every request for data pertaining to a DID could be serviced only if the requester meets the payment requested by the individual.
-Instead of receiving a microtransaction, the DID owner may choose to make their DID available to external entities for free.
+Instead of receiving a microtransaction, the DID owner may choose to make a DID available to external entities for free.
 Furthermore, an algorithm could be constructed to parse arbitrary blockchains in search of a DID with matching criteria.
 This could be done by identifying which addresses are associated with DIDs and either follow the public information or negotiate payment.